7 Popular Bad Ignition Coil Symptoms

 7 Bad Ignition Coil Symptoms

 There is a dedicated ignition coil for each of the spark plugs.
 They are connected either directly or via wires.
 The plugs require around 15,000 to 20,000 volts of electricity to create the spark to ignite the fuel.
-So, even the slight glitch can result in big issues.
-Learn the bad ignition coil symptoms to keep your car healthy and trouble-free:

-Backfiring
+1. Backfiring

-It’s one of the earliest symptoms and taking actions during this period will help you to avoid costly repairs down the road.
+It’s one of the earliest symptoms and taking action during this period will help you to avoid costly repairs down the road.
 Watch out for the emission of black smoke and the stench of gasoline at the time of starting the engine.
 Ignoring it can eventually damage the exhaust system.

 bad ignition coil symptoms

-Misfiring of the Engine
+2. Misfiring of the engine

 It happens when the coils have failed.
 The engine will make coughing noises and cause a bumpy ride at high speeds by jerking and spitting.
 Your car won’t get enough power at the time of driving.
-The failed coils will also be the reasons for vibrating when idling.
+The failed coils will also be the reason for vibrating when idling.

 It is obvious because ignition coils help the engine to kick off.
 So, any problem with them will affect this function.
 You can be certain that the problem is with the coils when the car shows trouble starting in cold weather.